 If you live in private halls or at a private rented property, then you should check your contract for terms and conditions.
 It may be that you are unable to break the lease early, even though you are interrupting from the course.

 Please contact us if you need further advice and support with this.

 What happens with my Council Tax Exemption?

 The good news is you remain classed as a full-time student during an interruption, so the exemption should still be available if you meet all the other conditions.
 If your Local Authority query this, please contact us for advice and assistance.

 Your Confirmation of Study letter unfortunately won't be available to you as an automatic download while you're interrupted.
 If you need a letter for this purpose, please log a case with us and provide as much detail as possible.

 How are Welfare Benefits affected by my interruption?

 While you are on an ‘interrupted’ status, you retain your full-time student status so generally, the rules around accessing welfare benefits continue to be restrictive.
 Having said that, it is a complicated picture and seeking further advice from Advice & Guidance would be advisable, particularly if you are interrupting due to ill health or caring responsibilities.

 Will I lose my Student Oyster card once I interrupt?

 You receive this discount because of your enrolment, so once you interrupt, yes, you will eventually lose this concession.
-The university updates TFL on interruptions at regular points throughout the year and this will prompt them to cancel your Student Oyster card.
+The university updates Transport for London (TfL) on interruptions at regular points throughout the year and this will prompt them to cancel your Student Oyster card.
 When you return to the course, you will have to reapply to TfL for this travel discount.